.br: Special second-level domains

 Domains were free for registered candidates.
 Additionally, domains were automatically cancelled at the end of the first round if the candidate lost, and remaining ones were cancelled after the end of the second round.

 No new .can.br domains have been registered since 2009.

+Online gambling

+In late 2024, legislation regulating online gambling in Brazil – usually referred to simply as "bets" in the country – was passed.
+Among the stipulations was that, from January 2025 onward, such companies must operate under a BET.br domain.
+By definition, any online gambling websites not operating under a .bet.br domain are operating illegally.

 Agencies

-There are multiple agencies registered directly under .br, as second-level domains, that aren't higher education or research institutions.
+There are multiple agencies registered directly under .br, as second-level domains, that are not higher education or research institutions.
 The following list might not be exhaustive:

 Most of these agencies are subsidiaries of CGI.br and, as such, they follow a similar corporate identity.
 The "logos" are combinations of the names of the agencies with the logo for .br, all of which are simply typed out with Brandon Schoech (Tepid Monkey)'s freeware font "Qhytsdakx":

 Networks

 There are multiple networks registered directly under .br, usually of academic nature.
 Again, this list may not be exhaustive: